 Writing Basics: Learn the do’s and don’ts of good writing.
 What is manuscript format?
 This workshop covers headhopping, POV, clarity, passive voice, telling verses showing, and more.

-Gut Level Plotting: Learn how to create gut level plots.
+Gut Level Plotting: Learn how to create gut level plots using goals, motivations, and conflict.
 These tools will make every character action or reaction believable and true to character while keeping your plot on task and riveting for the reader.

 Setting & Description: How to ground your reader in the setting, describe details and characters, without grinding the story to a halt.
 Your novel must have setting the reader can see, but not become static.

 Emotion & Character: Learn how to create three-dimensional characters, who leap off the page.
 Evoke emotion from your character and your reader.
 Make your readers worry, hurt, or feel embarrassed right along with your character.

 Query Letters: Before you submit, you have to summarize your novel and yourself in a one page query letter.
 Learn the key information editors are looking for and how to make your query shine.